BF-FrontEnd-class-2025/home/student-bios/A-SHA256.md

 ## My name is Arsan and that's my bio

 > I'm 28 and, I speak Russian, French and English

-### My hobbies are:
+### My hobbies are

 - math
 - books